Miami Accountant Gustavo A Viera states most initial contacts from IRS start with a letter

 All tax payments are to the U.S. Treasury.
 Taxpayers should never use a preloaded debit card or wire transfer to make a payment.
 The IRS provides specific guidelines on how to make a tax payment at irs.gov/payments.

 - Be hostile or insulting

 - Demand payment without giving taxpayers the opportunity to question or appeal the amount

 - Require a specific payment method, such as a prepaid debit card

-- Threaten lawsuits, arrest, deportation or other action for not paying
+- Threaten lawsuits, arrest, deportation, or other action for not paying

 - Ask for credit or debit card numbers over the phone.

 Avoid scams.
 The IRS never initiates contact using social media or text messages.
-First contact generally comes in the mail.
+The first contact generally comes in the mail.
 A special page on IRS.gov, “How to know it’s really the IRS calling or knocking on your door,” helps taxpayers determine if a person claiming to be from the IRS is legitimate or an imposter.